ardanlabs/gotraining/topics/go/README.md

 ### Productivity vs Performance

 Productivity and performance both matter, but in the past you couldn’t have both.
 You needed to choose one over the other.
 We naturally gravitated to productivity, with the idea or hope that the hardware would resolve our performance problems for free.
-This movement towards productivity has resulted in the design of programming languages that produce sluggish software that is out pacing the hardware’s ability to make them faster.
+This movement towards productivity has resulted in the design of programming languages that produce sluggish software that is outpacing the hardware’s ability to make them faster.

 By following Go’s idioms and a few guidelines, we can write code that can be reasoned about by anyone who looks at it.
 We can write software that simplifies, minimizes and reduces the amount of code we need to solve the problems we are working on.
 We don’t have to choose productivity over performance or performance over productivity anymore.
 We can have both.